msjumbu/aw-ang-schematics/README.md

 1. WSDL will be downloaded
 2. A types file will be created with all the types in the WSDL
 3. A service file will be created, which will be responsible for calling the service from AppWorks
 4. A UI component will be created with the fields available in the WSDL.
-If the service is returning an array of objects, then a grid and details type of UI will be created for the selected UI framework while setting up the project.
+If the service is returning an array of objects, then a grid and details type of UI.
 If the service is returning a single object, then a form will be created with the service fields.
 5. The generated UI will be ready for both reading the data from the service, display it in the grid/form and update data as well.
 6. If your service is like composite service, the above component may not be created properly. it's your responsibility to modify the component to work.